How to Disable SELinux on Fedora 40 or 39

 sudo nano /etc/selinux/config

-Once you have the configuration file open, find the line that says SELINUX=disabled.
+Once you open the configuration file, find the line that says SELINUX=disabled.
 This line was previously modified to disable SELinux.
-Now, change it back to either SELINUX=enforcing or SELINUX=permissive, depending on your specific needs.
+Depending on your specific needs, change it back to either SELINUX=enforcing or SELINUX=permissive.

 After you make the necessary modifications, save your changes and exit the text editor.
 A reboot is required to ensure that the system recognizes these changes.
 Initiate this using the following command: